OpenEvalProject/evals/manuscripts/elife-70242/v2/manuscript.md

 The application of herbicides to manage agronomically important weeds has led to one of the best-studied examples of parallel evolution outside the laboratory, with target-site-resistance mutations to ALS-inhibiting herbicides identified in more than 150 species (Heap, 2014).
 We have studied the evolution of resistance mutations at two genes, ALS and PPO, from a genome-wide perspective across a large fraction of the range of one of the most problematic weeds in the US and Canada, A. tuberculatus.
 We found rampant evidence for both independent origins and gene flow, competition among resistant haplotypes, and the interaction of large-effect TSR mutations with physically unlinked alleles with resistance-related functions.
 These results paint a picture of the rise, spread, and fate of adaptive alleles in the face of extreme selection, with important implications for the management of herbicide-resistant agricultural weeds.

-## Repeated origins and the spread of resistance via gene flow
+### Repeated origins and the spread of resistance via gene flow

 We detected strong evidence for parallel evolution to herbicides within A. tuberculatus agricultural weed populations at multiple levels.
 Target-site mutations conferring resistance to PPO and ALS herbicides in the sampled population were found at seven distinct codons, with nine distinct variants, three of which are common.
 These three common mutations have arisen repeatedly seven times across our sampled populations, based on ARG inference (Table 1, Figure 2), consistent with the largely soft selective sweep signals we observe at a regional scale (Figure 1).
 ARGs have seen limited implementation outside of human populations for examining patterns of local adaptation but recently have been used to infer the evolutionary processes that govern islands of differentiation across birds (Hejase et al., 2020).
 In comparison to gene trees that illustrate the average coalescent history of these genomic regions (Figure 2—figure supplement 1), we show that accounting for intragenic recombination through ARG inference has been extremely valuable for further resolving independent origins of adaptive mutations.

 From a mutation-limited view of adaptation, the extent of parallelism in target-site herbicide resistance that we observe here is particularly extreme.
-However, given the estimate of North American A. tuberculatus 4Neµ ~ Θπ = 0.041 for putatively neutral sites (Kreiner et al., 2019), a new TSR mutation at any of the eight adaptive ALS mutations should arise at a rate of Θπ/2—once every six generations (i.e. 0.041/2 x 8 known TSR loci = 0.164 TSR mutations per generation; see also Charlesworth, 2009; Karasov et al., 2010).
-Furthermore, the estimated Θπ we use to infer the rate of new mutations may even be an underestimate given contemporary population size, which may be closer to census size than long-term estimates of Ne from neutral polymorphism, should determine the mutational supply for rapid adaptation under models of evolutionary rescue (Bell, 2013; Karasov et al., 2010; Kreiner et al., 2018; Neve et al., 2014).
-Indeed, if we modify this value to reflect the contemporary estimate of Ne over the last 50 years (~8 × 108) and assume an A. thaliana mutation rate of 7 × 10–9 (Ossowski et al., 2010; Weng et al., 2019), our Θ becomes >1 and a new mutation at any TSR codon should arise every generation—consistent with the remarkably parallel mutational origins we describe here.
-From these inferences, parallelism in simple target-site herbicide resistance adaptation in A. tuberculatus appears to be on par with prokaryotic adaptation and pesticide resistance adaptation in Drosophila melanogaster, where population sizes on the order of Θ ~ 1 facilitate adaptation to occur rapidly, without being limited by mutational input at single sites (Karasov et al., 2010).
+However, given the estimate of North American A. tuberculatus 4Neµ ~ $Θ_{\pi}$ = 0.041 for putatively neutral sites (Kreiner et al., 2019), a new TSR mutation at any of the eight adaptive ALS mutations should arise at a rate of Θπ/2—once every six generations (i.e. 0.041/2 x 8 known TSR loci = 0.164 TSR mutations per generation; see also Charlesworth, 2009; Karasov et al., 2010).
+Furthermore, the estimated $Θ_{\pi}$ we use to infer the rate of new mutations may even be an underestimate given contemporary population size, which may be closer to census size than long-term estimates of Ne from neutral polymorphism, should determine the mutational supply for rapid adaptation under models of evolutionary rescue (Bell, 2013; Karasov et al., 2010; Kreiner et al., 2018; Neve et al., 2014).
+Indeed, if we modify this value to reflect the contemporary estimate of Ne over the last 50 years (~8 × 108) and assume an A. thaliana mutation rate of 7 × 10–9 (Ossowski et al., 2010; Weng et al., 2019), our $Θ$ becomes >1 and a new mutation at any TSR codon should arise every generation—consistent with the remarkably parallel mutational origins we describe here.
+From these inferences, parallelism in simple target-site herbicide resistance adaptation in A. tuberculatus appears to be on par with prokaryotic adaptation and pesticide resistance adaptation in Drosophila melanogaster, where population sizes on the order of $Θ$ ~ 1 facilitate adaptation to occur rapidly, without being limited by mutational input at single sites (Karasov et al., 2010).

 In the context of such extreme recurrent evolution, we still find an important role of gene flow in the spread of herbicide resistance across the range.
 Not only do agricultural regions and populations within them harbour multiple origins of TSR, but distinct recombinational units harbouring these mutational origins also map to many populations (Figure 2B).
 The widespread impact of gene flow is further consistent with our inference of near panmixia for all but two resistant lineages, although our permutation test is limited in power for rare origins.
 In part, widespread movement of A. tuberculatus and TSR variants across the North American range is likely to reflect the massive recent expansion we see here (Figure 3A)—population size increasing by four orders of magnitude over the last 100 years.
 This expansion also corresponds well with A. tuberculatus’s contemporary agricultural association (Sauer, 1957), suggesting that agronomic regimes are likely to have in large part facilitated the success of this weed species.
 Thus, both extreme mutational parallelism and a complex network of haplotype sharing, via gene flow and colonization, characterize the distribution of herbicide resistance across our sampled agricultural populations.

 While the role of repeated origins and widespread gene flow we characterized here fit well with the cosmopolitan and highly convergent nature of herbicide resistance adaptation, the patterns we observe may be influenced by the sensitivity of ARG inference to both phasing quality and fine-scale recombination rate variation.
 We performed a two-step phasing method, performing population-level phasing with SHAPEIT4, a powerful up-to-date method (Delaneau et al., 2019), after performing read-backed phasing with WhatsHap (Martin et al., 2016).
 Nonetheless, phase switching remains a challenge for haplotype inference in naturally occurring populations in lieu of long-read population resequencing.
 Phase-switching between haplotypes is likely to be interpreted as a recombination event during ARG inference, however, by explicitly modeling how these ‘recombinational’ units relate to one another, ARG inference should still be better able to resolve independent origins of adaptive haplotypes than traditional reconstruction methods.
 Nonetheless, to adjust for the potential phase-switching that may artificially inflate recombination rates, we ran ARGweaver over three magnitudes of recombination rate values (r = 10–7 to 10–9), as well as two resolutions of discrete time steps (t = 20, 30) (Figure 2—figure supplement 2), to find the parameter values that maximized the likelihood of our phased data (r = 10–8 and t = 30).
 Even across less likely parameter values, we find consistent support for multiple origins across all TSR loci (Figure 2—figure supplement 3).

-## The selective history of target-site resistance lineages
+### The selective history of target-site resistance lineages

 Detrimental effects of monogenic resistance mutations as a result of pleiotropic tradeoffs and fluctuating ecological selective pressures (Lenormand et al., 2018) have led to the question of whether such costs could be leveraged to prevent the persistence of resistance mutations (Vila-Aiub, 2019).
 We were able to evaluate evidence for TSR alleles that predated the onset of herbicide usage, and thus learn about how long these alleles persist, by rescaling allelic age estimates by the geometric mean effective population size estimate over the last 50 years (Figure 3).
 We found evidence for one mutational lineage vastly predating the onset of ALS herbicide use, arising nearly 350 years ago; however, this lineage only showed 45% support for a monophyletic origin across MCMC iterations of the ARG inference.
 By and large, our results suggest that the ALS resistance mutations we have sampled arose repeatedly, soon after the introduction of ALS-inhibiting herbicides in the 1980s.
 The haplotypes on which they arose have since been subject to widespread gene flow, which can facilitate a rapid response to selection across a large geographic range.
 In comparison to these non-synonymous substitutions within the ALS gene, the single-codon deletion that confers resistance to PPO-inhibiting herbicides appears to be much younger, estimated to have only arisen within the last 3–4 years prior to population sampling.